muratk3n/thirdwave/en/README.md

 ---

-Obviously ppl blame Renzi for crashing the coalition; but what did this guy did not get that he wanted?
+Obviously ppl blame Renzi for crashing the coalition; but what did this guy not get that he wanted?
 In repr democracies with coalitions, small parties like his can be kingmakers.
 FDP played that role in Germany for years.

 ---